Vyral/gary-jacklin-recruiting/_posts/2020-02-18-do-you-truly-know-your-target-market.md

   - Lead Generation
   - Lead Conversion
 excerpt: >-
-  The deeper you know your target market, the greater the quantity of leads you’ll generate.
+  The deeper you know your target market, the greater the number of leads you’ll generate.
 enclosure:
 pullquote: >-
   Using Facebook can help you better understand and connect with your real